learn-co-curriculum/dsc-applying-gradient-descent-lab/README.md

     iterations.append(iteration)
 ```

-Look at this last step
+Look at the last step

 ```python